CiscoTestAutomation/genie/docs/blitz/design/actions/yang.rst

 ~~~~~~~~~~~

 gNMI STREAM subscriptions can ask for a sampling interval in which messages are sent.
 The device will only send
 data at these intervals.
-Make sure the sample_interval is less than the stream_max.
-For POLL mode it Indicates every how many seconds POLL requests are to be sent.
+Make sure STREAM sub_mode "SAMPLE" is less than the stream_max.
+For POLL it indicates how many seconds between POLL requests.
 For SAMPLE sub_mode the field is equivalent to the `sample_interval`_ field but value is defined in seconds.
 Default value is 5.

 .. _sample_interval: https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#35152-stream-subscriptions